rc-kid/rckid/SDK.md

 ## Configuration

+`RCKID_SPLASHSCREEN_OFF`

-- `RCKID_SPLASHSCREEN_OFF` disables the initial logo splashscreen (blank screen will be showed instead)
+Disables the initial logo splashscreen (blank screen will be showed instead), conserves a bit of flash memory.

+`RCKID_AUDIO_DEBUG`

+Enables the audio output on cartridge available pins 14 & 15 for further processing by the cartridge or easier debugging via the cartridge port.